kkinnear/zprint/doc/types/respectbl.md

 ```
 ## When to use `{:style :respect-bl]`
 If you like to use blank lines within your function definitions,
-it would be reasonable to place `{:style :respect-bl}` in your `~/.zprintrc`
+it would be reasonable to place `{:style :respect-bl}` in your
-file to use it for all of your files.
-Blank lines __between__ function
+`~/.zprintrc` file to use it for all of your files.
+Blank lines
-definitions (i.e., at the "top level") will always be preserved regardless
+__between__ function definitions (i.e., at the "top level") will
+typically be preserved regardless of style (unless you use `{:parse
-of style.
-But if you like to use blank lines to organize your code inside
+{:interpose ...}}`).
+But if you like to use blank lines to organize
-of function definitions, then using `{:style :respect-bl}` all of the time
+your code inside of function definitions, then using `{:style
-would be a reasonable thing to do.
+:respect-bl}` all of the time would be a reasonable thing to do.